Damaso Espino: Chicago White Sox

 On January 17, 2012, Espino signed a minor league contract with the Chicago White Sox.
 In 66 games with the AA Birmingham Barons, he hit .284.
 He also played in 3 games with AAA Charlotte in 2012.
 On November 2, 2012, he elected free agency.
 On December 18, 2012, Espino re-signed with the White Sox on a minor league contract and appeared in 1 game at Charlotte in 2013 before he was released.

 Los Angeles Dodgers (second stint)

 Espino signed a minor league contract with the Los Angeles Dodgers on June 23, 2013 and reported to AAA Albuquerque, where he appeared in 19 games and batted .333.
 On November 4, 2013, he elected free agency.

 Somerset Patriots

 On April 1, 2014, Espino signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
 In 2014, Espino slashed .252/.274/.298 with 1 home run and 18 RBI in 70 games.

 Post-baseball career

 On January 19, 2015, Espino retired from professional baseball and joined the St. Louis Cardinals organization as an international scout.
-He is currently a Panama-based scout and international crosschecker, and was involved in the signing of Cardinals catching prospect Ivan Herrera.
+He is currently a Panama-based scout and international crosschecker, and was involved in the signing of Cardinals catching prospect Iván Herrera.